 Boys and girls have always been attracted to one another, but the age attraction begins varies tremendously from one person to another.
-For some, those feelings of attraction start in the later years of their life, which is when they step into online sites such as Bride Online to find their perfect match for others it begins in elementary school.
+For some, those feelings of attraction start in the later years of their life, which is when they step into online sites to find their perfect match, for others it begins in elementary school.
 And for a few others, it’s not until high school.

 Although the age gap varies, when a child of 9- or 10-years-old begins to show romantic interest in another, parents need to be proactive in communicating and establishing guidelines.
 Here are some tips to help:

 Take your preteen’s relationships seriously.
 Attractions are normal and will only increase as children grow.
 Remember the way he or she views and conducts relationships now paves the way for future dating relationships.

 Get their view